-In 2017, the Garden reopened a 3,200 square foot open-air structure, featuring lush garden plantings, a water feature, thousands of live butterflies, engaging programming and a state-of-the-art nursery space.
+In 2017, the Garden reopened the Cohn Family Butterfly Pavilion as a new 3,200-square-foot open-air structure, featuring lush garden plantings, a water feature, thousands of live butterflies, engaging programming and the Diana E. & Paul B. Smith Butterfly Nursery, a state-of-the-art space for visitors to observe caterpillars and chrysalises before they emerge into butterflies.

 Hours